-Adequate evidence p c A H - Validity of standards, performance levels and criterion-referenced scores A - Content-based validity C - Validity of internal There is enough detail in manuals for users to evaluate this aspect of validity.
-Items were content validated with systematic and multiple reviews of domains before item-level psychometric work and IRT scaling began.
+Adequacy of Evidence Evidence Type Explanation Adequate evidence H - Validity of standards, performance levels and criterion-referenced scores There is enough detail in manuals for users to evaluate this aspect of validity.
+Partial evidence A - Content-based validity Items were content validated with systematic and multiple reviews of domains before item-level psychometric work and IRT scaling began.
 There is limited or no information on content emphasis and cognitive processes tested in the final test forms by grade.
 This is necessary to help school practitioners align curriculum, instruction and assessments to the CCSS, and improve outcomes.
-There is little or no data on factor structure of domains and sub-domains.
-Unidimensional IRT models were applied to scale the data from tests to C domains before item-level psychometric work and IRT scaling began.
-There is limited or no information on content emphasis and cognitive processes tested in the final test forms by grade.
-This is necessary to help school practitioners align curriculum, instruction and assessments to the CCSS, and improve outcomes.
-There is little or no data on factor structure of domains and sub-domains. s C - Validity of internal Partial structure derive a best-fitting linear metric.
+C - Validity of internal structure There is little or no data on factor structure of domains and sub-domains.
+Unidimensional IRT models were applied to scale the data from tests to derive a best-fitting linear metric.
 As the CCSS domain structures are complex and multidimensional, users need evidence on the extent to which PARCC's summative tests at each grade level yield data consistent with the intended domain and sub-domain structure (Claim Structures in manuals).
 D - Correlational evidence on validity Currently, only inter-subtest score correlations are available.
 There is no evidence on predictive validity, which is necessary to support PARCC's long term goals for college/career ready students.
 Other forms of convergent validity will clarify what the tests at each grade level are measuring.
-F - Lack of systematic biases PARCC did thorough item DIF studies, but there is no evidence yet on prediction/selection biases or subgroup differences on total scores related to predictive validity, and on performance levels. li I - Validity horizontally linked scales and scale scores PARCC devoted extensive resources to horizontal linking of student scores from different test forms and modes.
-But, there is little or no supporting evidence yet on the various forms that are linked, nor guidance to test users on limitations of the techniques-this is necessary for improving test score uses for student/school evaluations under ESSA.
-B - Validity of response processes Evidence is absent now on how, and what types of, students' cognitive processes are tapped when they engage with various CCSS tasks E b E - Evidence of validity based on consequences of test use There is no evidence on consequences of test use yet; this evidentiary support is necessary long term in light of ESSA's larger ToA.
-No evidence J J - Validity of inferences with grouped scores There is no evidence on what grouped scores mean in cross-sectional or longitudinal evaluations.
+F - Lack of systematic biases PARCC did thorough item DIF studies, but there is no evidence yet on prediction/selection biases or subgroup differences on total scores related to predictive validity, and on performance levels.
+I - Validity of growth metrics PARCC devoted extensive resources to vertical scaling with student scores, but there is no supporting evidence on the validity of growth using grouped score metrics, nor guidance to test users on limitations of the techniques-this is necessary for improving test uses for school system evaluations under ESSA.
+B - Validity of response processes Evidence is absent now on how, and what types of, students' cognitive processes are tapped when they engage with various CCSS tasks No evidence E - Evidence of validity based on consequences of test use There is no evidence on consequences of test use yet; this evidentiary support is necessary long term in light of ESSA's larger ToA.
+J - Validity of inferences with grouped scores There is no evidence on what grouped scores mean in cross-sectional or longitudinal evaluations.
 Some evidence of validity and reliability is critical due to ESSA accountability requirements that call for score aggregations at upper levels of system, with clear communications of limitations.
-Reliability Evide lanca: Fotal Scores on math and ELA/L tests are at .80s to .90s.
+Reliability Ev idence: Fotal Scores on math and ELA/L tests are at .80s to .90s.
+Sub-test scores are in n the .5070 range.